Why Is My Steering Wheel Hard to Turn? 4 Troubleshooting Tips

 Power steerings can wear out as the system ages, but they're ways to combat the problem.
 Speak to your mechanic.
 Bim / Getty Images

-• Check for loose belts.
-Have someone turn on the engine and turn the steering wheel while you listen for any noise coming from the pump.
-A screechy, loud sound indicates a loose belt that needs adjustment.
+Have someone turn on the engine and turn your car's steering wheel while you listen for any noise coming from the pump.
+A loud, screechy sound indicates a loose power steering belt that needs adjustment.

 If none of these steps pinpoints a problem, a mechanic can raise your car up on a lift or ramp to check for problems under the car.
-A mechanic can also look for problems within the steering column itself.
+A mechanic can also look for problems within the steering column or steering rack.

 Advertisement